 |4.||If you have selected formula or SQL import as the input type, click the Define... button to define the method of input and see Defining Formulas or Importing Values for more information.
 The editor view for defining formulas or SQL imports is opened automatically in the case you change the input type to any of the aforementioned types.|

 If you have selected formula as the input type, the Formula Status column shows whether the formula is defined correctly or whether it contains errors.

 Setting Periodic Accumulation for Series

 Each series can have its own periodic accumulation settings.
 To define the periodic accumulation settings for the selected series, select one of the options in the Periodic Accumulation drop-down menu.
 Selecting <Default> will make the series use the periodic accumulation defined for the whole element in the General tab.
 This setting is not applicable to Text type series.

 Click the Define button on the right side of the Alerts field to open the Alerts - <element> (<series>) window.
 Notifications enable you to monitor the changes in the values of the elements.
 Notification can be set for any normal series of an element.
 This setting is not applicable to Text type series.

 By right-clicking anywhere on the Series tab, you can open the pop-up menu from which the following options are available.
 Note that for series-specific commands (such as Input Type) you need to right-click over the correct series row.

 Unit Change the unit of the selected series.

 Input Type Change the input type of the selected series.
-In the case the new input type is Formula, SQL Import or OLAP Import, an editor for defining a formula or settings for import is displayed.
+In the case the new input type is Formula or SQL Import, an editor for defining a formula or settings for import is displayed.
 See the Formula Window section or the Import Data section for more information about defining formulas and import settings.

 Define...
 Define a formula for the series